 "Behold, I am with you always, until the end of the age."
 Matt 28:20

 Does the Catholic Church allow cremation?

-Cremation is allowed, thought the Catholic Church expresses a preference for full body burial.
+Cremation is allowed, though the Catholic Church expresses a preference for full-body burial.
 This is because of the dignity of the body as a temple of the Holy Spirit destined for resurrection.
 One caveat is that cremation is allowed presuming that the choice of cremation does not indicate a lack of belief in the resurrection of the body and provided that the cremated remains are treated with the same respect due to a human body.
-The cremated remains must be buried in the same manner as a full body, i.e. in a cemetery plot, mausoleum or columbarium.
+The cremated remains must be buried in the same manner as a full-body, i.e. in a cemetery plot, mausoleum, or columbarium.
 That precludes the scattering or sharing of ashes.
-Also, it is strongly encouraged that the cremation take place after the Mass of Christian burial as having the body present can help to bring closure for those who grieve.
+Also, it is strongly encouraged that the cremation takes place after the Mass of Christian burial as having the body present can help to bring closure to those who grieve.

 What kind of music is appropriate at the funeral Mass?